h1-the-swan/general_exam_jp/inputs/030-applications.markdown

 \TODO{see fortunato paper. see porter paper.}

-\TODO{terrorism? crime? marketing? maybe not reflected in the research.}
+\TODO{terrorism? crime? marketing? maybe not reflected in the research.
+Community detection to identify fraud events in telecommunication networks.}